 • a recording of the hearing.

 3) The procedures set forth herein contain other checks and balances to protect the rights of the accused and the accuracy of the process.
-For example, no disciplinary action may be imposed without review by the Provost’s Office and, for serious, disciplinary action, without review by a committee of the faculty member’s peers.
+For example, no disciplinary action may be imposed without review by the Provost’s Office and, for serious, disciplinary action, without review by a committee of the faculty member’s peers; however, sanctions for matters identified as Title IX Sexual Harassment, as defined by EP #15, are determined and assigned by the Faculty Status Committee.
 Additionally, all disciplinary action imposed by the University is subject to court review according to the provisions of the Administrative Procedure Act, RCW 34.05.

 4) These procedures enumerate timelines that shall be followed at each stage of the process to ensure that complaints are resolved in as timely a manner as possible.
 Timely resolution of complaints protects the rights of all participants to the process.